UFC 328 odds, lines, predictions, time: Khamzat Chimaev vs. Sean Strickland picks from elite MMA expert

 UFC 328 predictions

-One of of Marley's UFC 328: Chimaev vs. Strickland picks: He is backing Pat Sabatini (-166) to win via submission against William Gomis (+140) in a featherweight bout on the early preliminary card.
+One of of Marley's UFC 328: Chimaev vs. Strickland picks: He is backing King Green (-440) to win via unanimous decision against Jeremy Stephens (+340) in a lightweight bout on the main UFC 328 card.

-"This is a striker vs. grappler matchup with Gomis needing to keep it on the feet," Marley told SportsLine.
-"He has great defense and is very good at range, so if he can keep it there, then he should win.
-Sabatini should be closing the distance any time it's on the feet, and he should dominate the fight once on the mat.
-I'll take Sabatini by sub."
+"Stephens is returning to the UFC for a 36th fight," Marley told SportsLine.
+"He is a pure striker and is dangerous with his hands.
+He needs to get a knockout here because Green is going to be faster, higher paced and he has more striking tools.
+I will take Green to win 2-3 rounds."
 See who else to back here.

 How to make UFC 328 picks